preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: template-properties.png

-What you can do here is to select if a property should be mandatory (meaning that it should be mandatory to add information for the property shen creating a site).
+What you can do here is to select if a property should be required (meaning that it should be mandatory to add information for the property when creating a site).
 For some properties you can also set that multiple values are allowed.

 Here's an example with Keywords, where you can set both: